ClipMX/mobile.android.blaze.pinpad.sdk/README.md

 ```

 - **setPaymentPreferences**: This parameter sets payment preferences.
-  - **isTipEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
+  - **isQPSEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
 By default it is false, and the tip screen will not be shown.
-  - **isTipEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
-By default it is false, and the tip screen will not be shown.
+  - **isMSIEnabled**: This parameter sets if the monthly interest-free installments will be enabled.
+By default it is false, and the qps will be disabled.
+  - **isMCIEnabled**: This parameter sets if the monthly installments will be enabled.
+By default it is true, and the msi will be activated.
-  - **isTipEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
-By default it is false, and the tip screen will not be shown.
+  - **isDCCEnabled**: This parameter sets if the dynamic currency convert will be enabled.
+By default it is true, and the mci will be activated.
   - **isTipEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
 By default it is false, and the tip screen will not be shown.
 ```Payment.kt
     ClipPayment.Builder()